ibexa/documentation-developer/docs/permissions/permission_overview.md

 For example, a `section/assign` Policy allows the User to assign content to Sections.

 When you add a policy to a role, you can also restrict it using one or more **Limitations**.
-A policy with a limitation will only apply when the condition in the limitation is fulfilled.
+A policy with a limitation only applies when the condition in the limitation is fulfilled.
-For example, a `content/publish` policy with a `ContentType` limitation on the "Blog Post" content type will allow the User to publish only Blog Posts, and not other content.
+For example, a `content/publish` policy with a `ContentType` limitation on the "Blog Post" content type allows the User to publish only Blog Posts, and not other content.

 A limitation, like a policy, specifies what a User *can* do, not what they *can't do*.
 A `Section` limitation, for example, *gives* the User access to the selected Section, not *prohibits* it.